mcfnord/rml/src/dishonest.md

-# Prologue
+# Emily died

 My story began in Puerto Vallarta, Mexico over ten years ago.
 It included a long prologue of complicated relationships.
 Maybe it began the day I took this picture:

 In 2013, it became clear my friend would die.
 In December, I came to Tacoma to care for her as she did, and to give our daughter everything we could through the crisis and beyond.
-My friend's father had other plans.

-# New Year's Day 2015, 3am
+In June, 2014, [she died](http://ladybug.today).
+The child's biological father is a bum in Florida, and her grandfather had his own ideas about what should happen next.

+# 3am, Jan 1, 2015

+I'm skipping the agony of her slow death, the 18-hour days of caring for her at home in hospice, and 6 months of bizarre accusations in family court.
+Documents claim I drugged her, separated her from her family, stole her money, didn't love her, made child porn, and many other bizarre claims that seemed like someone's best angle at the time.
+There were brazen, failed efforts to take control of the child's trust money, too.
+It was good training in the lifecycle of *specious* claims.

 It meant the world to step out to a New Year's party with good friends.
 I asked everyone about the toughest year of their life, cuz I had just finished mine.
 I got wild singing about the hard year behind me, and good one ahead.

 I barely remember the deed Lindquist called a crime.
 I have no dispute it was a very bad idea, but it was never a crime.
 I was very tired and buzzing from caffiene after a heck of a party.
 I chose the wrong words.
 In a career of trying to choose the right ones, I picked the wrong ones, not based on my meaning, but because of another interpretation, probably obvious in any other state of mind.
 It was incredibly late and I was incredibly worn out when I wrote seven words and fell asleep.
-The prosecutor wanted me to spend more than a year in prson for those seven words.
+The prosecutor wanted me to spend more than a year in prison for those seven words.

 # Scary police reports